tariq7299/CS50Web-Project4-network/to-do.md

 -   Get inspiration (COPY) GeekForGeeks page found in "DjangoTipsAndKeys" bookmark
 -   Also send each profile image of each User to frontend (like the url of each image)
 -   Fix PostHandler() class to approproatly deal with requrst nstead of user_id=1
+-   Clean up utils.py PostHandler()!, like maybe create more functions inside it
+-   Change manual usaer id to request.user in post view in views.py